knockout/tko/README.md

 | Functions  | Accepts arbitrary arguments | Arguments are prohibited

-Usage
+Getting started
 ---

 Custom Knockout binding providers follow the same general rules of application as [knockout-classBindingProvider](https://github.com/rniemeyer/knockout-classBindingProvider).

-So this works:
+Here is an example that would mimic the native `data-bind`:

 ```
+options = { globals: window, attribute: "data-bind" };
-ko.bindingProvider.instance = new ko.secureBindingsProvider(bindings, options);
+ko.bindingProvider.instance = new ko.secureBindingsProvider(options);
 ```

-Keep in mind that if you are using an AMD loader, then KSB is exported (have a look at the example in [knockout- classBindingProvider](https://github.com/rniemeyer/knockout-classBindingProvider)).
+Bear in mind that if you are using an AMD loader, then KSB is exported (have a look at the example in [knockout-classBindingProvider](https://github.com/rniemeyer/knockout-classBindingProvider)).

 **Options**

 The `ko.secureBindingsProvider` constructor accepts one argument,